mkgold/manifold-docs/developers/installation/development.md

 #### 4. Install rbenv and ruby-build

 We tend to use rbenv to manage rubies.
-If you have a different approach, that's fine — as long as the user running Manifold has access to Ruby 2.3.x
+If you have a different approach, that's fine, so long as the user running Manifold has access to Ruby 2.3.x

 ```
 git clone https://github.com/rbenv/rbenv.git ~/.rbenv